pleungkh/node-struct/README.md

 Struct().fields is a Proxy object allowing to access structure fields in a handy manner - as any other javascript object.

 # added new functions by pleungkh
-## setflFld(fieldName, txtStr, LenfieldName) function
+##   refit(fldName,fldLen)  function
-Resize field buffer to fit in txtStr and keep that size in LenfieldName.
+Resize field buffer to fit text of fldName to fldLen.